TheHive-Project/TheHiveDocs/admin/upgrade_to_thehive_3_5_and_es_7_x.md

 docker pul thehiveproject/cortex:3.1.0-RC1
 ```

-Starting from this version, Docker image of Cortex now relies on docker socket of the host to run _Analyzers_ and _Responders_ ; we have removed "docker in docker".
-The Cortex docker image is not provided with Cortex-Analyzers and python dependencies.
+⚠️  Starting from this version, docker image doesn't contain analyzers anymore. _Analyzers__/__Responders_ and Cortex have different life-cycles, their update including their dependencies should not be correlated to Cortex update.

+It is recommended to use docker version of analyzers : this can be done by binding docker service docket inside cortex container (run with `-v /var/run/docker.sock:/var/run/docker.sock`).

 ### Update Database